Classical Algorithms for Hamiltonian Dynamics Mean Value and Guided Local Hamiltonian Problem

-This work leaves significant opportunities for further research.
-Beyond 2D structures, some quantum systems are inherently three-dimensional or higher.
-A key question is whether our algorithm can be extended to 3D or even higher dimensions.
-Additionally, concerning the guided local Hamiltonian problem, we have shown that a 2D guided local Hamiltonian problem with a favorable initial state can be solved in linear quasi-polynomial time $\mathcal{O}(n^{\log n})$.
-Given the quantum PCP conjecture, which suggests that verifying the ground state energy of a local Hamiltonian within constant precision is QMA-hard in the worst case, it remains to be seen whether finding a good initial state is similarly challenging for 2D quantum systems or if the conjecture does not apply in these cases.
-Finally, recent studies have also demonstrated that expectation values on noisy quantum circuits with $\mathcal{O}(\log(n))$ circuit depths are classically simulable~\cite{shao2024simulatingnoisyvariationalquantum,schuster2024polynomialtimeclassicalalgorithmnoisy}.
-These findings highlight the theoretical limitations of 2D superconducting quantum computation during the NISQ era.
-However, the proposed classical algorithms are efficient only in the asymptotic sense, with large $n$ and constant error rate $\gamma=1-q$, but still involve large exponents, leaving room for practical quantum advantages.
-For instance, in intermediate-scale systems with $n = 100$ qubits and an error rate $\gamma= 10^{-3} \leq 1/n$, the error rate is non-constant, and a circuit depth of 100 is non-constant and generally non-simulable.
-Moreover, these works assume expectation values without mid-circuit measurements and feedforward operations, which are critical for fault-tolerant quantum computing.
-Addressing how to classically simulate 2D quantum dynamics without these assumptions remains an intriguing open question.
+This work leaves substantial opportunities for further research.
+First, the results demonstrate that the quantum mean value $\langle\psi|e^{iHt}Oe^{-iHt}|\psi\rangle$ can be efficiently simulated by a classical algorithm in the average case; however, the possibility of classically intractable worst-case instances is not excluded.
+An important direction for future investigation is whether the proposed algorithm can be extended to address worst-case scenarios, or how to identify the exponentially small subsets of states and observables for which classical simulation becomes inefficient.
+Additionally, we have shown that the GLH problem, when supplied with a favorable initial state, can be solved in polynomial time under the assumptions of a constant spectral gap and a constant precision requirement.
+The quantum PCP conjecture asserts that, in the worst case, deciding whether the ground‑state energy of a local Hamiltonian lies within a constant promise gap is QMA‑hard.
+It remains an open question whether identifying such a “good” initial state is itself QMA‑hard for general quantum systems, or whether the conjecture does not apply to constant‑gap Hamiltonians.
+Finally, recent studies have also demonstrated that expectation values on noisy quantum circuits with deep circuit depths are classically simulable~\cite{shao2024simulatingnoisyvariationalquantum,schuster2024polynomialtimeclassicalalgorithmnoisy}.
+These findings highlight the theoretical limitations of near-term quantum computation in the NISQ era.
+However, the proposed classical algorithms are efficient only in the asymptotic sense—valid for large $n$ and constant error rates—yet they still incur large exponents, leaving room for practical quantum advantages with polynomial speedups.
+Moreover, our work considers expectation values in the absence of mid-circuit measurements and feedforward operations, which are essential for fault-tolerant quantum computing.
+How to classically simulate quantum processes with mid-circuit measurements and feedforward operations remains an intriguing open question.